How to Detach a Session in Tmux: 4 Comprehensive Methods

 2. Command-Line Option

-An alternative approach to detaching tmux sessions is by utilizing a command-line option.
+An alternative approach to Tmux detach from session is by utilizing a command-line option.
 This method provides flexibility and enables automation in detaching sessions.
 The command-line option offers more granular control over detaching sessions and is favored by users who prefer a command-driven workflow.
 To detach a session in tmux using a command-line option, follow these steps:

 1. Open your Terminal window.